-H. Improvements not covered by the SFB
+G. Improvements not covered by the SFOB

-The Board generally does not fund any off-site improvements to a school site with New Construction monies.
+The Board generally does not fund any off-site improvements to a school site with New School Facilities funding.
 Districts may use Adjacent Ways monies to fund these items.

-I. Use of Class A or B Bond Funding to Construct a School on SFB Acquired Land (Adopted March 9, 2000, Modified January 11, 2012)
+H. Use of Class A or B Bond Funding to Construct a School on SFOB Acquired Land (Adopted March 9, 2000, Modified January 11, 2012, August 3, 2022)